-- Satellite winds are computed from the displacement of targets on two successive geostationary images. - Targets can include clouds in visible or infrared imagery and features in water vapor imagery. - Temperature of cloud or water vapor feature is used for height assignment. - Satellite winds can show tropical cyclone steering, shearing, and outflow patterns, but cannot be made below the central cirrus canopy of a TC. - Satellite winds are used for analysis as well as to initialize numerical weather prediction models. - Reference: Velden et al., BAMS, 1997 cyclone.
+- Satellite winds (also known as atmospheric motion vectors) are computed from the displacement of targets on two successive geostationary images. - Targets can include clouds in visible or infrared imagery and features in water vapor imagery. - Temperature of cloud or water vapor feature is used for height assignment. - Satellite winds can show tropical cyclone steering, shearing, and outflow patterns, but cannot be made below the central cirrus canopy of a TC. - Satellite winds are used for analysis as well as to initialize numerical weather prediction models. - Reference: Velden et al., BAMS, 1997